assyrianic/Tagha/README.md

 * **To Generate Tagha Bytecode**, execute `tbc_asm.py` (requires python v3+) but careful as python assembler will generate the bytecode executables _in the same directory where it is executed_.

 ## Pull Requests
-Pull requests are always welcome and will be reviewed!
+Pull requests are always welcome!